roboscienceorg/book/source/Motion/Motion_Problems.rst

    Ackerman steering approach.
 What would the pros and cons for this system compared to a single Ackerman drive?

 #.
-What are the motion equations for the Syncro Drive System as a function
-   of wheel velocity and wheel turn angle?
-Use :math:`r` for wheel radius.

-#.
 Assume that you have a rectangular Mechanum robot with
    :math:`L_1 = 0.30`\ m, :math:`L_2 = 0.20`\ m and :math:`r=0.08`\ m.
 Find